RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

+.. _projects-settings:

 Projects
 ^^^^^^^^

 **Setup Projects for a Business Group**

 In a Business Group you can create multiple Projects.
-A Project in RLCatalyst can be a running project in your business group
+A Project in RLCatalyst can be a running project in your business group.
+Each project can run one or multiple applications

 **Follow the steps below to create a new Project associating with Business Group and Organization**